Dicklesworthstone/hessian_free_email_chain/README.md

 **To:** Jeffrey Emanuel
 **Date:** December 21, 2012 12:29 AM

 > Thanks for replying, and I certainly understand that you are very busy.
 I haven't done careful benchmarking of bsxfun, but it helped me avoid running out of memory on the GPU (often, the line that cause the memory to run out was one with a "repmat" in it).
-I imagine it is slightly faster simply because you don't have to wait for it to allocate the additional
+I imagine it is slightly faster simply because you don't have to wait for it to allocate the additional...

 Interesting.
 I may give it a try then.